PeterOvermann/CreatingIntelligence/README.md

-# About the *Creating Intelligence* Project
+# About *Creating Intelligence*

-Our goal is to build a Computational Theory of Mind, based on a novel theoretical framework in the tradition of Hyperdimensional Computing.
+Our goal is to build a Computational Theory of Mind based on a new theory of Hyperdimensional Computing, entirely departing from neural-network-based connectionist models which rely on matrix calculations and continuous weights.
-It proposes an alternative to classical computationalist models and to neural-network-based connectionist models of the mind.

-In this theory, the mind performs computations on sparse binary data.
+In this model, the mind performs computations on sparse binary data.
 The fundamental data structures are Sparse Distributed Representations (SDRs) for perceptual information and Sparse Holographic Representations (SHRs) for symbols.